Twilight (Wiesel novel)

 Twilight, originally published in 1988 in French as Le crépuscule, au loin, is a novel by Elie Wiesel.
 Twilight is the fictional story of a Holocaust survivor named Raphael Lipkin who is now a psychologist living in the United States of America.
-He visits a psychiatric ward called "The Mountain Clinic," where he interviews several psychiatric patients who believe themselves to be various characters from the Old Testament.
-Interwoven with these accounts are Raphael's own memories of his life before and during the Holocaust.
+He visits a psychiatric ward called "The Mountain Clinic," where he interviews several psychiatric patients who believe themselves to be various characters from the Hebrew Bible.
+Interwoven with these accounts are Raphael's own memories of his life before and during the Holocaust, accounts of Raphael's brothers' lives during the Holocaust, and Raphael's memories of a Bricha agent named Pedro.